GiottoVerducci/rulebook2024/content.md

 #### **REFERENDUM**

+> The referendum is always part of action resolution.

 If a **political action** is successful, its cost is paid, and the referendum is called.
 The referendum consists of three steps:

 > **1. Choose the terms**, if any, of the referendum.\